Shah: Derived terms

-Shahzade
+Shahzada

-Shahzade (شاهزاده, transliterated as Šâhzâde).
-In the realm of a shah (or a loftier derived ruler style), a prince or princess of the royal blood was logically called shahzada as the term is derived from shah using the Persian patronymic suffix -zâde or -zâdeh, "born from" or "descendant of".
+Shahzada (شاهزاده, also transliterated as Šâhzâde).
+In the realm of a shah (or a loftier derived ruler style), a prince or princess of the royal blood was logically called shahzada as the term is derived from shah using the Persian patronymic suffix -zāda or -zâde, "born from" or "descendant of".
 However the precise full styles can differ in the court traditions of each shah's kingdom.
-This title was given to the princes of the Ottoman Empire (Şehzade, Ottoman Turkish: شهزاده) and was used by the princes of Islamic India (Shahzāda, Urdu: شہزاده, শাহজাদা) such as in the Mughal Empire.
+This title was given to the princes of the Ottoman Empire (Şehzade, Ottoman Turkish: شهزاده) and was used by the princes of Islamic India (Śahzāda, Urdu: شہزادہ, শাহজাদা) such as in the Mughal Empire.
 The Mughals and the Sultans of Delhi were of Indo-Persian and Turco-Mongol origin, a continuation of traditions and habits ever since Persian language was first introduced into the region by Turco-Persian dynasties centuries earlier.

 Thus, in Oudh, only sons of the sovereign shah bahadur (see above) were by birth-right styled "Shahzada [personal title] Mirza [personal name] Bahadur", though this style could also be extended to individual grandsons and even further relatives.
 Other male descendants of the sovereign in the male line were merely styled "Mirza [personal name]" or "[personal name] Mirza".
 This could even apply to non-Muslim dynasties.
 For example, the younger sons of the ruling Sikh maharaja of Punjab were styled "Shahzada [personal name] Singh Bahadur".

 The borrowing shahajada, "Shah's son", taken from the Mughal title Shahzada, was the usual princely title borne by the grandsons and male descendants of a Nepalese sovereign in the male line of the Shah dynasty until its abolition in 2008.

-For the heir to a "Persian-style" shah's royal throne, more specific titles were used, containing the key element Vali Ahad, usually in addition to shahzada, where his junior siblings enjoyed this style.
+For the heir to a "Persian-style" shah's royal throne, more specific titles were used, containing the key element Wali al-Ahd, usually in addition to shahzada, where his junior siblings enjoyed this style.